-- Advance the development of NYX-2925 as a novel treatment for chronic pain conditions.
-We believe NYX 2925, if approved, could be a high potential therapy for chronic pain with mechanistic innovations that address significant unmet medical needs.
-We plan to present detailed findings from the Phase 2 DPN study at the American Pain Society Scientific Meeting in April 2019 and we expect to complete the exploratory fibromyalgia study and report data from the study in the first half of 2019.
-Together, data from these first-in-patient studies inform and support the future development of NYX 2925 for the treatment of chronic pain. - Advance the development of NYX-783 as a novel treatment for PTSD.
+- Advance the development of NYX-2925 as a novel treatment for chronic centralized pain conditions.
+We believe NYX-2925, if approved, could be an important potential therapy for chronic pain with mechanistic innovations that address significant unmet medical needs.
+Across all Phase 1 and Phase 2 studies of NYX-2925 completed to date, it has been well tolerated with no drug-related serious adverse events reported.
+We have completed two Phase 2 studies of NYX-2925.
+In our completed Phase 2 painful diabetic peripheral neuropathy, or DPN, study, NYX-2925 demonstrated analgesic activity.
+Further, in our completed Phase 2 fibromyalgia neuroimaging biomarker study, NYX-2925 demonstrated relevant brain activity and analgesic activity.
+Together, data from these first-in-patient studies inform and support the future development of NYX-2925 for the treatment of chronic pain. - Advance the development of NYX-783 as a novel treatment for PTSD.
 We are currently evaluating NYX-783 as a potential treatment for people with PTSD.
-We recently initiated a Phase 2a study to evaluate the safety and efficacy of NYX-783 in patients with PTSD and expect to report data from this study in the first half of 2020.
-We believe NYX-783, if approved, could represent a transformative therapeutic option in PTSD that targets the underlying learning and memory dysfunction associated with an inability to extinguish fear caused by trauma, while also addressing the core symptoms and major comorbidities of the disorder. - Advance the development of NYX-458 as a novel treatment for Parkinson's disease cognitive impairment.
-We are currently evaluating the safety and tolerability of NYX-458 in a Phase 1 clinical study that we expect to complete and report data from in the first half of 2019.
-Based on compelling data in a highly relevant, translatable, non-human primate model, we believe NYX-458, if approved, may offer substantial improvements over existing treatments for Parkinson's disease cognitive impairment.
-Our initial Phase 2 study will focus on Parkinson's disease mild cognitive impairment, or PD-MCI. - Continue to expand our pipeline by leveraging our NMDAr modulator discovery platform, building on and extending our leadership in NMDAr biology.
+NYX-783 is currently under evaluation in a Phase 2 exploratory study to assess the safety and efficacy of NYX-783 in patients with PTSD.
+This exploratory Phase 2 study is designed as an initial signal detection study to identify efficacy signals that may be validated prior to proceeding to registration-enabling studies.
+We believe NYX-783, if approved, could represent a transformative therapeutic option in PTSD that enhances the extinction learning processes involved in extinguishing the traumatic response that persists in people with PTSD well after the traumatic event or stimulus, while also addressing the core symptoms and major comorbidities of the disorder. - Advance the development of NYX-458 as a novel treatment for Parkinson's disease cognitive impairment.
+NYX-458 is currently in Phase 2 clinical development as a treatment for Parkinson's disease mild cognitive impairment.
+We expect the first-in-patient exploratory Phase 2 study will inform future development steps for NYX-458.
+Based on compelling data in a relevant, translatable, non-human primate model, we believe NYX-458, if approved, may offer substantial improvements over existing treatments for Parkinson's disease cognitive impairment. - Continue to expand our pipeline by leveraging our NMDAr modulator discovery platform, building on and extending our leadership in NMDAr biology.
 We intend to use our discovery platform to develop a broad pipeline and product portfolio across an array of disorders of the brain and nervous system.
 Our pipeline is fueled by our library of over 1,000 unique, synthesized, small-molecule NMDAr modulators derived through our extensive original research and the discovery of a novel binding domain that we believe could allow for safe and effective enhancement of synaptic plasticity.
-All of these compounds have been designed to meet favorable central nervous system, or CNS safety and pharmacokinetic, or PK, criteria.
-We also plan to continue seeking NMDAr-dependent biomarkers which could help to inform the development of our future product candidates. - Optimize the development and commercial potential of our product candidates.
+All of these compounds have been designed to meet favorable central nervous system, or CNS, safety and pharmacokinetic, or PK, criteria.
+We also plan to continue seeking NMDAr-dependent biomarkers which could help to inform the development of our future product candidates.

+• Optimize the development and commercial potential of our product candidates.
 We own the worldwide commercial rights to NYX-2925, NYX-783, and NYX-458 in our selected indications.
 Our primary strategy is to independently pursue the development and commercialization of our product candidates.
 We have assembled an experienced management team that is capable of executing along the entire value chain of drug development and commercialization.
 As we continue to build and develop our product portfolio, we may opportunistically pursue strategic partnerships that maximize the value of our pipeline.